ceu-lang/ceu/doc/manual/manual-v0.20.md

 *Trails can be created with [parallel compositions](#parallel-compositions-and-abortion).*)

-The synchronous execution model of Céu is based on the hypothesis that internal reactions run *infinitely faster* in comparison to the rate of external events.
+The synchronous execution model of Céu is based on the hypothesis that reaction chains run *infinitely faster* in comparison to the rate of external events.
-An internal reaction is the set of computations that execute when an external event occurs.
+A reaction chain is the set of computations that execute when an external event occurs.
 Conceptually, a program takes no time on step 2 and is always idle on step 3.
 In practice, if a new external input event occurs while a reaction chain is running (step 2), it is enqueued to run in the next reaction.
-When multiple trails are active at a logical time (i.e. awaking on the same event), Céu schedules them in the order they appear in the program text.
+When multiple trails are active at a logical time (i.e. awaking from the same event), Céu schedules them in the order they appear in the program text.
 This policy is somewhat arbitrary, but provides a priority scheme for trails, and also ensures deterministic and reproducible execution for programs.